Reading is one of the best habits you can develop.

 It’s a simple and easy trick that will not just allow you to read more books but ones which will broaden your horizons.

 1. Always Be On The Lookout For New Books

 I always keep my eyes open for new books no matter where I am.
-Even if I’m in a foreign country where English isn’t the first language, I still check out bookstores to see what English language books, if any, they have.
+Even if I’m in a foreign country where English isn’t the spoken language, I still check out bookstores to see what English language books, if any, they have.

 You can often find several intriguing books this way.
 I came across a few while I was living in Spain, and snapped them up right away.

 You don’t have to buy the books if you come across them.
 Take a picture of them and add them to your list for later.